What’s New & Next at Disneyland & California Adventure in 2026 to 2030

-New & reimagined rides, restaurants, lands, hotels, and more are coming soon to Disneyland and Disney California Adventure this year and 2023.
-This offers info on what’s new and next, opening dates, construction progress, expansion plans, and more.
-(Updated February 2, 2023.)
+New & reimagined rides, restaurants, lands, hotels, and more are coming soon to Disneyland and Disney California Adventure in 2026, as well as 2027 through 2030.
+This offers info on what’s new and next as part of Disney’s 5-year plan, opening dates, construction progress, and more.

 Now let’s move on to what’s new and what’s next at Disneyland and Disney California Adventure…